Getting Around

 You’ll see “CABA” sometimes in the address.
 This means “Ciudad Autónoma de Buenos Aires” (Autonomous City of Buenos Aires) – the official name for Buenos Aires.
 It is also sometimes referred to as “Capital Federal”.
 Buenos Aires is both a city and a province (eg, like San Francisco is both a city and a county, or New York is both a city and a state).

-• Uber (Android / iOS) is not legal here, but used commonly
+- Uber (Android / iOS) is not legal here, but used commonly

-• Didi Rider (Android / iOS) – has the most drivers and great prices
+- Didi Rider (Android / iOS) – has the most drivers and great prices

-• Cabify (Android / iOS)
+- Cabify (Android / iOS)

-• BA Taxi (Android / iOS) – app run by the BA government.
+- BA Taxi (Android / iOS) – app run by the BA government.
 Yes, taxis here are mostly trustworthy!

-• inDrive
+- inDrive

-Public transportation: Buenos Aires has an excellent public transportation system to easily get around via buses, trains, and metro/subway (Subte).
-You’ll need a SUBE card, which is a rechargeable electronic card to pay for transportation.
+To take public transport, you’ll need a SUBE card, which is a rechargeable electronic card to pay for transportation.
 You can buy a SUBE card at a Kiosco (the ubiquitous convenience stores), lottery stores, or the subway stations – you may have to try several locations to find one as there is currently a shortage of them.
 Their official Twitter account also periodically posts locations that have the card in stock.
 The metro is reliable and good.
 Add money to your SUBE card at most Kioscos, lottery stores, and train stations.

 Apps for using buses and metro:

-• Moovit – best & easiest app
+- Moovit: best & easiest app

-• Cuando SUBO.
-It attempts to tell you how long the next bus(es) is expected to arrive at a given stop.
+- Cuando SUBO: It attempts to tell you how long the next bus(es) is expected to arrive at a given stop.
 The key operative word is “attempt”, but it is still better than Google maps, especially when it’s late.
 (BTW, this app is only downloadable if Google can tell you are in Argentina, it won’t show up if your Google Play Store or Apple account is locked in other countries).

 Buses are called colectivos (or bondi, if you want more street cred).
-They have marked stops in the streets with a pole or seating and look for the bus numbers.
+They have marked stops in the streets with a pole or seating (or sometimes even a tree) and look for the bus numbers.
 Be mindful that queueing is obligatory, stand in line to enter the bus through the front door.
 The Argentines are phenomenal at observing and maintaining la fila (the line), it doesn’t matter where the bus actually stops, or how the line is actually formed, they have an uncanny ability to reorganize to maintain the proper order.
 No one cuts the line, no one jumps the line, it’s amazing.

 To stop the bus, raise your hand.
 But not just casually raise your hand, but raise it, extend it, wave it as if your life depends on it.
 When boarding, tell the driver which street you will get off at so that they charge you the correct amount, then press your SUBE card against the card reader til a green indicator flashes.
 If you don’t tell the driver where you will get off, the system will charge you the maximum fare.